PickYourOwn.org

 Step 5 - Measure out the sugar

-If you are using the no-sugar pectin, you can avoid adding any sugar, OR you can add Splenda to taste, or plain sugar, to taste.
+If you are using the no-sugar pectin, you can avoid adding any sugar, OR you can add Stevia, my preference (or if you prefer, Splenda) to taste, or plain sugar, to taste.
 I generally add about 2.5 cups of sugar to sweet cherries or 4 cups to sour cherries.
 It seems to give the best results.
-The no-sugar or Splenda versions just don't have the bright color and the flavor is definitely more bland.
+The no-sugar or Stevia, my preference (or if you prefer, Splenda) versions just don't have the bright color and the flavor is definitely more bland.
 You can try using 1 cup of white grape juice instead of sugar - that works better than no sugar, but I still think sugar works best.

-Mix the 1 and a quarter boxes of dry pectin with about 1/4 cup of sugar and keep this separate from the rest of the sugar.
+Mix the 1 and a quarter boxes of dry pectin with about 1/4 cup of the sugar and Keep this separate from the rest of the sugar.
+If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.
 This helps to keep the pectin from clumping up and allows it to mix better!

-Step 6 - Mix the cherries with the pectin and cook to a full boil
+Step 6 - Mix the chopped cherries with the pectin and cook to a full boil

-Stir the pectin into the cherries and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
-It should take about 5 to 10 minutes to get it to a full boil (the kind that can not be stirred away).
-NOTE: you can add 2 Tablespoons of lemon juice (fresh or bottled) if you are using sweet cherries, to help make it more acid, which helps to prevent spoilage and makes the color brighter.
+Stir the pectin into the chopped up cherries and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
+It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).
+NOTE : you can add 2 Tablespoons of lemon juice (fresh or bottled) if you are using sweet cherries, to help make it more acid, which helps to prevent spoilage and makes the color brighter.
 This is not necessary with sour cherries which are naturally more acidic.

 Notes about pectin: I usually add about 25% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Another tip: use the lower sugar or no-sugar pectin.
 You can add sugar to either and it cuts the amount of sugar you need from 7 cups per batch to as little as 2.5 cups!
 And it tastes even better!
 On the other hand; as I said earlier, I have never had success with the No-sugar pectin without adding ANY sugar.
 It always turned out runny and bland.
-You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Splenda; sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.
+You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Stevia, my preference (or if you prefer, Splenda); sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.

 Get it here at BETTER prices!